NOURISH Ourselves & Our Community

 “And whoever enters is safe” reads the top of the Central Mosque website and “All Are Welcome” is the mantra of Enough Pie.
 Taste the important cultural diversity in Charleston via a vital cultural hub, the Central Mosque of Charleston.
 The Central Mosque of Charleston has members from over 35 countries who will share their family’s favorite dish with us to celebrate the unifying force of flavor.

 WORDS ON WINDOWS (October, 2018) – a collaboration with Charleston’s Free Verse Poetry Festival featured poetry from local poets with nourishment as their theme showcasing on windows of local restaurants including Santi’s, The Harbinger, Great Wall Hibachi, Haegur Plant Shop, REDUX Contemporary Art Center, Sugar Bakery, and Mercantile & Mash.
 Poets & artists included Vera Gomez, Susan Gregory, Rachel Stubbs, Beth Martin, Alex Binaco, April Bandy-Taylor, Marjory Wentworth, and Asiah Mae.
 Installations included different languages representing the residents of the Upper Peninsula, Arabic, Spanish, Spanglish, Mandarin, & English.

-NOURISH-INSPIRED MURALS on public roadways to inspire the community through nutritious, colorful large scale artworks.
+AND SO IT GROWS – public roadways to inspire the community through nutritious, colorful large scale artworks.
 The first mural collaboration, Delicioso! was painted on the wall of Santi’s in December, 2018 by Upper Peninsula Artist David Boatwright with support from painter Michael Kuffel.
+This project, AND SO IT GROWS, features 37 columns under the I-26 underpass with the shared theme NOURISH.
+In collaboration with chART and the City of Charleston and the SCDOT, we hope to realize this collaboration between artists & community members in Apirl, 2019.

-PUPPETS & PARKING LOTS (Spring, 2019) – a puppet collaboration with the Street Creatures (Asheville, NC) will come to Sanders-Clyde in partnership with the Charleston Promise Neighborhood and culminate in a giant dragon puppet created from plastic grocery bags.
+PUPPETS & PARKING LOTS (February 22-25, 2019)– a puppet collaboration with the Street Creatures (Asheville, NC) will come to Sanders-Clyde in partnership with the Charleston Promise Neighborhood and culminate in a giant dragon puppet created from plastic grocery bags.
 This puppet will be used to create unique moments of transformation, connection and magic, while highlighting alternative uses for plastic bags, recently banned by Charleston’s City Council.
+We will take the puppet out to play at Food Lion’s big spring gala in the parking lot, upon the renovation completion of the store.
+Date to be announced!

 MEET OUR STEERING COMMITTEE